Wavy Gravy: Art

-Wavy Gravy has also been recognized for his work as a collage artist, with work presented at a solo exhibition in April 1999 at the Firehouse Gallery in New York under gallery owner Eric Gibbons.
+Romney has also been recognized for his work as a collage artist, with work presented at a solo exhibition in April 1999 at the Firehouse Gallery in New York under gallery owner Eric Gibbons.
 He had an exhibition, entitled Wavy Gravy Retrospective (1996), at the Firehouse Gallery of Bordentown, New Jersey.

 He began exploring collage in the early 1960s, and his first works were created in the period where he lived above the Gaslight in Greenwich Village; he has stated that he was inspired by a Max Ernst collage he saw at the Bitter End, when he opened for Peter, Paul and Mary.
 His collage work includes larger pieces done for celebrities in the San Francisco Bay Area.

 Neo-pagan appearances

-Wavy Gravy's first appearance at an event in the Neo-Pagan community was at the WinterStar Symposium in 1998 with Paul Krassner.
+Romney's first appearance (as Wavy Gravy) at a Neo-Pagan community event was the WinterStar Symposium in 1998 with Paul Krassner.
 He appeared there again in 2000 with Phyllis Curott, where he joined Rev. Ivan Stang in a joint ritual of the Church of the SubGenius and his Church of the Cosmic Giggle.

 Ventures

 Seva Foundation

-Wavy Gravy co-founded the Seva Foundation in 1978, along with spiritual leader Ram Dass and public health expert Dr. Larry Brilliant.
-Based in Berkeley, California, Seva Foundation is an international health organization working to build sustainable sight restoration programs in many of the globe's most under-served communities.
-Gravy is famous for throwing all-star benefit concerts regularly featuring members of the Grateful Dead, Bonnie Raitt, Jackson Browne, David Crosby, Graham Nash, Ani DiFranco, Ben Harper, Elvis Costello, and many other musicians.
+Romney co-founded the Seva Foundation in 1978, along with spiritual leader Ram Dass and public health expert Dr. Larry Brilliant.
+Based in Berkeley, California, Seva Foundation is an international health organization working to build sustainable sight restoration programs in a number of the globe's most under-served communities.
+Romney is famous for throwing all-star benefit concerts regularly featuring members of the Grateful Dead, Bonnie Raitt, Jackson Browne, David Crosby, Graham Nash, Ani DiFranco, Ben Harper, Elvis Costello, and other musicians.

 Camp Winnarainbow

-Gravy co-founded, with his wife, the circus and performing arts camp Camp Winnarainbow, now located in Laytonville, California near the Hog Farm.
+Romney co-founded, with his wife, the circus and performing arts camp Camp Winnarainbow, now located in Laytonville, California near the Hog Farm.
 He co-ran the camp alongside Txi Whizz (also known as Barbara Hanna), his "right-hand woman".

 "Tornado of Talent"

-In September 1981 there was an anti-nuclear protest, which included trespassing, blockade, occupation, and civil disobedience action at Diablo Canyon Power Plant, organized by the Abalone Alliance.
-Approximately 640 protesters were arrested, and Wavy Gravy and Jackson Browne were in attendance.
+In September 1981, there was an anti-nuclear protest, which included trespassing, blockade, occupation, and civil disobedience action at Diablo Canyon Power Plant, organized by the Abalone Alliance.
+Approximately 640 protesters were arrested, and Romney and Jackson Browne were in attendance.

 Browne was able to have an acoustic guitar and performed in the gymnasium at Cuesta College; where the male incarcerated were being held.
-Gravy organized and acted as MC for a variety show there that he called the, "Tornado of Talent".
-Wavy arrived at the holding facility dressed in a pair of bright green coveralls.
+Romney organized and acted as MC for a variety show there that he called the, "Tornado of Talent".
+Romney arrived at the holding facility dressed in a pair of bright green coveralls.
 After settling into his "bunk" (a thin mattress on the gym floor) he removed the coveralls to reveal a Santa Claus suit.